 We have adopted this technology to expand access to the meeting, improve communications and impose lower costs on our stockholders, the Company and the environment.
-The online format allows us to communicate more effectively via live webcast of the meeting through the link www.virtualshareholdermeeting.com/CLSN2020 and entering your 16 digit control number found on the enclosed voting form.
-Additionally, as a part of our precautions regarding COVID-19 (coronavirus), we have decided to hold our Annual Meeting solely online.
-We believe that hosting a virtual meeting under the current environment will facilitate shareholder attendance and participation by enabling shareholders to participate from any location around the world and improves our ability to communicate more effectively with our shareholders.
+The online format allows us to communicate more effectively via a pre-meeting forum that you can enter by visiting the meeting via live webcast through the link www.virtualshareholdermeeting.com/CLSN2021 and entering your 16-digit control number included on the notice of Internet availability of the proxy materials, on your proxy card or in the instructions that accompanied your proxy materials.
+We believe that hosting a virtual meeting under will facilitate shareholder attendance and participation by enabling shareholders to participate from any location around the world and improve our ability to communicate more effectively with our shareholders.
 We have designed the virtual meeting to provide substantially the same opportunities to participate as you would have at an in-person meeting.
-We are providing opportunities to submit questions prior to the meeting, to enable us to address appropriate questions at the Annual Meeting.
+You will also be provided the opportunity to submit questions via the live webcast during the meeting.